GabrieleGhisleni/EnergyProject/README.md

 > 2. Change Mqtt Broker

 To do this **you must have configured the mosquitto.conf** file as shown before.
 It can be observed that we already provide the service for mosquitto in the docker-compose.
-To complete this step you should just change the broker parameter, in all the sections `command` of the docker-compose.yml, from 'aws' to 'localhost' as:
+To complete this step you should just change the broker parameter from 'aws' to 'localhost' in all the sections `command` of the docker-compose.yml
+as:

 ```
   command:  bash -c "python Code/meteo_collector.py --localhost aws"